PazerOP/mcp-bash-framework/TESTING.md

 # Testing Guide

+For the full list of environment knobs and defaults, see [docs/ENV_REFERENCE.md](docs/ENV_REFERENCE.md).

 ## Runner Flags

 - `VERBOSE=1` streams per-test logs and re-enables JSON tooling discovery logs (default is quiet).